Dushyant Chautala: Formation of the Jannayak Janata Party

 Chaudhary Devi Lal, who was often respectfully referred to as "Jan Nayak" or people's leader.

-Dushyant Chautala was in a turf war over leadership of the Indian National Lok Dal (INLD) with his uncle Abhay Chautala.
+Dushyant Chautala was in a turf war over leadership of the Indian National Lok Dal (INLD) with his uncle Abhay Singh Chautala.
 Matters came to a head when Abhay Chautala dissolved the student wing of the INLD, the INSO, which triggered Dushyant to announce the formation of the JJP.
-Youth employment, senior citizen pension, fair support price for farmers, and women safety are the main issues of JJP.
+Youth employment, senior citizen pension, fair support price for farmers, and women safety were the main issues held up during the 2019 election for the JJP.

 Under the leadership of Dushyant Chautala, Jannayak Janata Party fought its first election for Jind legislative assembly seat by-election.
-In the Jind by-election, JJP got 37631 votes and secured the second position.
+In the Jind by-election, JJP got 37,631 votes and secured the second position.

 Positions held as a Member of Parliament

 Chautala was a Member, Standing Committee on Urban Development, 2014–2016.
 He was also a Member, Consultative Committee, Ministry of Skill Development and Entrepreneurship, 2015-2018; and a Member, Standing Committee on Commerce, 2016-2019.